Traumatic Brain Injuries: What Are They and Who Is Liable?

 Traumatic brain injuries – or TBIs – are the result of trauma to the head or neck.
 Often the result of a bump, a severe blow or even a jolt to the head, TBIs involve disruption of the brain’s normal functioning.
 In fact, according to the Center for Disease Control and Prevention (CDC), TBIs are a severe health problem in the United States, with millions of injuries or deaths reported yearly.

 Common Symptoms of Traumatic Brain Injuries

 The most common form of TBI is a concussion.
-Concussions are a form of TBI with relatively minor symptoms which often dissipate after days or weeks.
+Moreover, concussions are a form of TBI with relatively minor symptoms which often dissipate after days or weeks.
 Some symptoms, however, may last longer – or be life-altering.
-Common symptoms of mild TBIs include:
+Therefore, common symptoms of mild TBIs include: